 If you are planning on taking your exercise outside in the winter just don’t forget to be mindful of your safety, especially if you will be training in the dark, training in high-visibility or reflective clothing is a great way to ensure your safety when outside.
 You will also need to ensure that you dress appropriately for the weather.
 Despite the cold you will still sweat during exercise so be mindful of what you are wearing, you may start off your exercise cold but don’t allow yourself to start off freezing.
 Finally, be sure to dedicate ample time to a warm-up.
 A warm-up is vital all year round but particularly in winter to avoid incurring injuries.

-As winter traditionally sees a spike in common colds and winter illnesses it can be a good idea to strengthen your immune system barriers with additional supplements.
+As winter traditionally sees a spike in common colds and winter illnesses, it can be a good idea to strengthen your immune system barriers with additional supplements.
+Oral supplements are easy to get over-the-counter at your local pharmacy.
+You can also get IV therapy in New Orleans to help you get the daily vitamins you need to support your health during the winter.
 Vitamin C is a great supplement to consider as it can contribute to the maintenance and normal function of the immune system.
-Vitamin D is another useful supplement in the winter because the days are shorter and there is generally less sunshine, your main source of vitamin D. Again vitamin D helps to contribute to the function of your immune system.
-Finally, if you are looking for more specific measures to combat particular illnesses you could look to alternative remedies or supplements, menthol is typically used to help ease congestion for example.
-Congestion and sinus complaints are typically more virulent in the winter months so if this is something you are prone to consider this list of the best herbs to support sinus health so you can keep breathing easy.
+Vitamin D is another useful supplement in the winter because the days are shorter and there is generally less sunshine, your main source of vitamin D. Again, vitamin D helps to contribute to the function of your immune system.
+Finally, if you are looking for more specific measures to combat particular illnesses, you could look to alternative remedies or supplements, menthol is typically used to help ease congestion for example.
+Congestion and sinus complaints are typically more virulent in the winter months, so if this is something you are prone to, consider this list of the best herbs to support sinus health so you can keep breathing easy.